Thorhus/smart-contracts/scripts/README.md

     )
 ```

-- _Args:_ token is address of the token we want to withdraw
+_Args:_ token is address of the token we want to withdraw

-- _Step 2.2:_ Targets are destinations where transfer should go (blockchain address of the target)
+- _Step 2.2:_ Targets are destinations where transfer should go (blockchain address of the target or targets since its an array)
 - _Step 2.3:_ Values are corresponding values for payable functions (we don't have any therefore its 0)
 - _Step 2.4:_ Signatures are signatures for given functions, for every function they are example of a function call with argument types (in our case 'approveWithdrawalAndTransferFunds(address)')
 - _Step 2.5:_ Since this function has argument it is necessary to generate a calldata using encodeParams.js like this (replace TOKEN_ADDRESS with address of token you want to withdraw):